RestDB/crudlify/README.md

-# crudlify
+# Crudlify
-Create automatic CRUD API's and database persistence for any data-schema
+Create automatic REST CRUD API from any data-schema.
+Database support for mongodDB and Codehooks.io.

 ## Install